-We are delighted that we now have a forest school site at St Mark's.
+We are delighted that we now have a forest school at St Mark's Primary School.

 Research now backs up what forest school practitioners have known all along – that children and young people are stimulated by the outdoors and typically experience, over time, an increase in their self belief, confidence, learning capacity, enthusiasm, communication and problem-solving skills and emotional well-being.

 Enjoy and Achieve